flybywiresim/docs/docs/dev-corner/dev-guide/specific/flypad-dev.md

 Now you're set up with your own fork, which you can reload instantly and test in MSFS, you're ready to get started making changes.
 When getting started, it's a good idea to spend some time looking around the project and wrapping your head around the structure.

-- You'll find the main EFB content under ` src/instruments/src/EFB ` of your GitHub fork, try making small changes at first to test, such as changing the colour of an icon, or changing a few words to make sure the reloading is working.
+- You'll find the main EFB content under ` src/instruments/src/EFB ` of your GitHub fork, try making small changes at first to test, such as changing the color of an icon, or changing a few words to make sure the reloading is working.
 - Take a look at previous commits made to the flyPad on the [A32NX GitHub Repository](https://github.com/flybywiresim/a32nx/commits/master){target=new} and see what changes were made to get the desired result.

 !!!info "Top tip!"